Jump to Content

 Minnesota businesses

-More than 309,000 Minnesota businesses used Google’s free tools to receive phone calls, bookings, reviews, requests for directions, or other direct connections to their customers
+More than 354,000 Minnesota businesses used Google’s tools at no cost to receive phone calls, bookings, reviews, requests for directions, or other direct connections to their customers

-In 2023, Google.org provided $15.09 million in donated search ads to Minnesota nonprofits through the Google Ad Grants program
+In 2024 alone, Google.org provided more than $14 million worth of donated search ads to Minnesota nonprofits through the Google Ad Grants program

 • Thread Logic